 Australia has a certain prehistoric savagery that adds excitement to everything you do and everywhere you go.
-In fact, few other travel destinations offer tourists as many different and dangerous ways to die.
+Even just getting coffee can be a death-defying act of stupidity here.

 Welcome to Australia, beware of everything (and I mean everything).